sidrai111/Memory-Game/README.md

 make a branch if you're working on a feature that can be isolated. if updates to the main are made that would affect your branch if applied you will need to rebase it

-- if you fuck up badly, you can delete your branch
-- if you fuck up badly, git will remember, there's version history, this is literally the version control site

 __

 - if you use chatgpt to generate any code i need a full and i mean FULL writeup of each and every function and variable and what they do. post it in the groupchat or some txt/word file alongside your code.
-  - if you don't, im deleting it, fuck you.

 - if you write your own code, just comment normally. if you dont understand what you wrote, it's ok! we can figure it out :)

-if you fuck up the file structure ill fuck up your bone structure

 --------------------------------------------------------------------------------------------------------